Abscam: John Murtha

 John Murtha (D-PA) was one of the Congressmen who refused to take the bribe from the undercover agents.
 He too was videotaped in his encounter with undercover FBI operatives.
 Although he was never convicted or prosecuted, he was named an unindicted co-conspirator in the scandal.
 As such, he testified against Frank Thompson (D-NJ) and John Murphy (D-NY), the two Congressmen mentioned as participants in the deal at the same meeting.
-A short clip from the videotape shows Murtha stating "I'm not interested, I'm sorry.
+A short clip from the videotape shows Murtha stating, "I'm not interested, I'm sorry.
 At this point..." in direct response to an offer of $50,000 in cash.

 In November 1980, the Justice Department announced that Murtha would not face prosecution for his part in the scandal.
-The U.S. Attorney's Office reasoned that Murtha's intent was to obtain investment in his district.
-Full length viewing of the tape shows Murtha citing prospective investment opportunities that could return "500 or 1,000" miners to work.
+The U.S. Attorney's Office reasoned that Murtha intended to obtain investment in his district.
+Full-length viewing of the tape shows Murtha citing prospective investment opportunities that could return "500 or 1,000" miners to work.
 In July 1981, the House Ethics Committee also chose not to file charges against Murtha following a mostly party-line vote.
 The resignation later that day of attorney E. Barrett Prettyman Jr., the panel's special counsel and a Democrat, has been interpreted as an act of protest.

-Murtha remained prominent in Congress, and was re-elected by his constituency 19 times over the course of 36 years before his death on February 8, 2010.
+Murtha remained prominent in Congress and was re-elected by his constituency 19 times over 36 years before his death on February 8, 2010.

 Larry Pressler

 Senator Larry Pressler (R-SD) refused to take the bribe, saying at the time, "Wait a minute, what you are suggesting may be illegal."
 He immediately reported the incident to the FBI.
-When Senator Pressler was told that Walter Cronkite referred to him on the evening news as a "hero" he stated, "I do not consider myself a hero... what have we come to if turning down a bribe is 'heroic'?"
+When Senator Pressler was told that Walter Cronkite referred to him on the evening news as a "hero", he stated, "I do not consider myself a hero... what have we come to if turning down a bribe is 'heroic'?"

 Bob Guccione

 Bob Guccione, publisher of Penthouse, was also approached with a bribe from the undercover FBI agents.
 Guccione was in the process of building the Penthouse Boardwalk Hotel and Casino in Atlantic City and needed financing.
-Guccione was associated with Abscam's interest in Atlantic City, so Weinberg approached Guccione and told him that an Arab sheikh wanted to invest $150 million in the casino project, but only if the casino had obtained a gaming license.
+He was associated with Abscam's interest in Atlantic City, so Weinberg approached him and told him that an Arab sheikh wanted to invest $150 million in the casino project, but only if the casino had obtained a gaming license.
 Weinberg wanted Guccione to pay a $300,000 bribe to New Jersey gaming officials to get the license.
-Guccione refused and responded by saying "Are you out of your mind?"
+Guccione refused and said, "Are you out of your mind?"
 After the Abscam scandal came to light, Guccione sued the federal government but lost.